JonKopp99/Two-Player-Sword-Fighting/README.md

 First player W,A,S,D, Q to jump.

-Second player UP,DOWN,LEFT,RIGHT, CTR to jump.
+Second player UP,DOWN,LEFT,RIGHT, and CTR to jump.